Luka Dončić: Player profile

 Before his draft, basketball journalist and scout Austin Green compared Dončić to NBA players Paul Pierce and Joe Johnson.
 Dončić compared himself to Ben Simmons due to his versatility.
-In his second season, LA Clippers coach Doc Rivers, when asked about Dončić, stated that "there's a lot of people in him."
-He likened Dončić’s stepback 3-pointers to James Harden, his passing ability to Larry Bird, and his court vision to LeBron James.
-NBA analyst, Kendrick Perkins, called him "baby LeBron" due to his overall skill and dominance on the court.
+In his second season, Los Angeles Clippers coach Doc Rivers, when asked about Dončić, stated that "there's a lot of people in him."
+He likened Dončić's stepback three-pointers to James Harden, his passing ability to Larry Bird, and his court vision to LeBron James.
+NBA analyst Kendrick Perkins called Dončić "baby LeBron" due to his overall skill and dominance on the court.

 In December 2019, San Antonio Spurs coach Gregg Popovich called Dončić's playing style "Magic Johnson-like" because "he sees the floor in that same way."
-In August 2020, head coach Rick Carlisle compared Dončić’s playmaking and court vision to Larry Bird and Jason Kidd.
+In August 2020, head coach Rick Carlisle compared Dončić's playmaking and court vision to Larry Bird and Jason Kidd.
 Milwaukee Bucks forward Giannis Antetokounmpo called Dončić "one of the most talented guys I've ever played against."
-During his first career playoff game versus the LA Clippers, TV analyst and former point guard Mark Jackson, reiterated his view of Dončić, calling him "an absolute combination of Magic Johnson and Larry Bird."
+During his first career playoff game against the Los Angeles Clippers, TV analyst and former point guard Mark Jackson, reiterated his view of Dončić, calling him "an absolute combination of Magic Johnson and Larry Bird."

+In January 2024, former basketball player and Dallas Mavericks head coach Jason Kidd stated about Dončić that "he's better than Dirk [Nowitzki]" and that "he's in the atmosphere of [Michael Jordan], the best to ever do it, LeBron [James], Kobe [Bryant]".